 sudo apt-get install nfs-common

-- If CentOS, RHEL, or Aliyun Linux is running on the ECS instance, use the following command to install the NFS client.
+- If CentOS, RHEL, or Aliyun Linux is running on the ECS instance, use the following command to install the NFS agent.

 - Set the maximum number of concurrent NFS requests to 128.
 For more information, see How can I modify the maximum number of concurrent NFS requests?.